• Skip to main content

 Make the dough

-9. Whisk the icing sugar and milk together and drizzle or spread over the warm rolls.
+9. Whisk the icing ingredients together until smooth and spread on top of the warm rolls.
 Cover with foil until you’re ready to serve.

 Recipe Tips